PhuongHoang/expense-app/README.md

   :ballot_box_with_check: Setup a common data layer that other projects can use, based on this [instruction](https://stackoverflow.com/questions/55728878/scan-repositories-in-another-package)

   :ballot_box_with_check: Verified that the data can be saved/retrieved from PostgreSQL database

+  :black_square_button: Audit entity classes to make sure they follow good practice for JPA

 #### Setup Flyway
 This is a tool to manage different versions of the database migration script.
 This is very useful to ensure that the code that you work with is applicable to the database schema.